 When to use them: Ask these questions frequently throughout the interview, but intersperse them with closed-ended questions.

-Pitfalls to avoid: If you're not specific enough when phrasing the question, the candidate's answer may veer off track, especially if you don't intercede and provide clarification.
+Pitfall to avoid: If you're not specific enough when phrasing the question, the applicant’s answer may veer off track, especially if you don't intercede and provide clarification.

-- "Let's say the project you supervised didn't meet the goals you set, how would you respond?"
+- "Let's say a project you supervised didn't meet the goals you set.
+How would you respond?"

 - "If you noticed a decline in employee morale, what would you do to improve things?"

-- "If you were the hiring manager for this position, what qualities would you be looking for in a candidate?"
+- "If you were the hiring manager for this position, what skills would you be looking for in a candidate?"

 - "Let's say you were given a generous budget for employee training.
 What would you spend it on?"

-- "If you were asked to improve communications across your current company, what steps would you take?"
+- "If you were asked to improve communications across your previous/current company, what steps would you take?"

 - "If you had an opportunity to revise your early career path, what would you do differently?"